 - Stratum C: Recurrent high-grade glioma (HGG), including anaplastic astrocytoma (WHO grade III) and glioblastoma (WHO grade IV)

 - Stratum B & C: Patients in the recurrent medulloblastoma or recurrent HGG arm can have locally recurrent or disseminated disease, provided resection/biopsy would still be clinically indicated.
-Disseminated disease can be diagnosed by imaging or cerebrospinal fluid (CSF) cytology.
+Disseminated disease can be diagnosed by imaging or Cerebrospinal fluid (CSF) cytology.
 Recurrent DIPG will be eligible for stratum C; however, eligibility requires biopsy/resection is feasible in a region of tumor outside of the pons (i.e. cerebellar extension or new metastatic site).
 These patients should be discussed with study chair(s) prior to enrollment

 - Patients must be able to swallow intact fimepinostat capsules or mini-tabs without chewing or crushing

 Patients must have body surface area (BSA) >= 0.5 m2